mjbradvica/interview-questions/AnalystTwo.md

 How would I pass a value type by reference: Use the ref keyword

-What is the purpose of the StringBuiler class: Use StringBuilder when you need to concat or work with lot of strings, it's has better performance that raw strings
+What is the purpose of the StringBuilder class: Use StringBuilder when you need to concat or work with lot of strings, it's has better performance that raw strings

 How do optional method parameters work: You specify a default value for a method that can be overridden by calling the method normally